Giuliongo/Dell8940Hackintosh/README.md

 __BIOS SETTINGS__ :

 - Change to __AHCI__ instead of __RAID__
 - Switch the video output to Intel UHD 630 (You can let the auto mod but there will be degrade performance)
+- Disable all SGX, security features
+- Do not touch Sleep States, Performance states, SpeedShift etc.

 ## 8) YOU ARE READY TO BOOT!